ATLFlight/ATLFlightDocs/TroubleshootFAQ.md

 The on-board GPS module on the Snapdragon Flight™ is *not* supported.
 Please check this page for other options: https://dev.px4.io/hardware-snapdragon.html

 ## Build your own drone
+An almost ready-to-fly drone kit compatible with Snapdragon Flight™ and [Snapdragon Navigator](https://developer.qualcomm.com/hardware/snapdragon-flight/sd-navigator)™ called the [Dragon Drone Development Kit](https://worldsway.com/product/dragon-drone-development-kit) is now available.
+See [this post](https://developer.qualcomm.com/forum/qdn-forums/hardware/snapdragon-flight/34688) for more information.

+Other options are as follows:
 - Please see [this document](https://support.intrinsyc.com/documents/162) for instructions on how to build your own UAV using the Snapdragon Flight™ board including components, assembly, programming and flying.
 - The PX4 community also recommends another airframe setup.
 Details are available here: https://dev.px4.io/en/flight_controller/snapdragon_flight.html